mendix/docs/content/howtogeneral/support/index.md

 ### Technical Contacts

 You need to appoint a technical contact for each of your applications.
-The technical contact checks the performance of the applications in the Cloud Portal and receives alerts from the Mendix Cloud Portal based on errors and warnings in each application.
+The technical contact checks the performance of the applications in the Developer Portal and receives alerts from the Mendix Developer Portal based on errors and warnings in each application.
 It is possible to make other team members receive these alerts as well.

 It is very important to read these alerts carefully and to act upon them, as they can influence the performance of your app.
 For more information on alerts, see [Alerts](/developerportal/operate/monitoring-application-health).

 ### Training

-We expect your support team to be trained and certified on the Mendix Modeler, the Platform Portal, and the Cloud Portal so that they can interpret and analyze alerts, graphs, and logs in the Cloud Portal.
+We expect your support team to be trained and certified on the Mendix Modeler, the Platform Portal, and the Developer Portal so that they can interpret and analyze alerts, graphs, and logs in the Developer Portal.
 For more information, please check our available [training courses](https://developers.mendix.com/training/) and [expert webinars](https://developers.mendix.com/training/webinars/) or contact the Mendix Academy (<academy@mendix.com>).

 ## Reach Out to Mendix Support